borisveytsman/bookshelf/README.md

 * Version 1.0 2024-10-05.
 New maintainer.
 Rewrite of scripts.
 Multilanguage processing.
 Important change: now the package is LuaLaTeX only

 * Version 1.1 2024-10-08.
 Scripts now support standard switches --help, --man, --version

+* Version 1.2 2024-10-09.
+Renamed svgnam.tex to bookshelf-svgnam.tex as requested by TeXLive maintainers